 Intuit Inc is a software-application business based in the US.
-Intuit shares (INTU.US) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was $335.27 – a decrease of 4.1% over the previous week.
-Intuit employs 10,600 staff and has a trailing 12-month revenue of around $7.7 billion.
+Intuit shares (INTU) are listed on the NASDAQ and all prices are listed in US Dollars.
+Intuit employs 13,500 staff and has a trailing 12-month revenue of around USD$9.6 billion.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

 - Can I buy shares in Intuit?

 - Has coronavirus impacted Intuit shares?